 Video recycle bin for Stream administrator

-The video recycle bin allows users to restore videos if they were accidently deleted or to permanently delete videos already in the recycle bin before the 30 day limit.
-If no action is taken 30 days after videos are deleted they will automatically be purged from the recycle bin and permanently deleted.
+The video recycle bin allows users to restore videos if they were accidentally deleted or to permanently delete videos already in the recycle bin before the 30-day limit.
+If no action is taken 30 days after videos are deleted, they will automatically be purged from the recycle bin and permanently deleted.

 As a Stream admin you can access the video recycle bin for all deleted videos across Stream and either restore a video or permanently delete a video on behalf of users.
 Videos in the recycle bin still count toward your video storage quota.
 Only when a video is permanently deleted will it no longer consume storage quota.

 You need to be a Stream admin to access the admin video recycle bin.

 Recover or delete a user's deleted video from the admin recycle bin